 "For generations the world has been obsessed with symbolism.
 Elements, colors and stories that transcend time and exist entirely in the spiritual realm.
 My obsession with symbolism has manifested itself in the form of handcrafted jewelry.
 An extension of my imagination and a library of experiences turned into wearable art.
 Love, Beauty, Divinity and Feminine Power are experiences and themes closest to my heart, they have become my guiding light in bringing this brand to life.
 I wanted to captivate the imagination through sacred creations that channel Goddesses, mysteries of the all seeing eye, and the infinite heavens; in a collection interlaced with stories that can be passed down for generations to come."

 NORA SERMEZ, FOUNDER

-Nora Sermez is a multi-disciplinary artist and entrepreneur from Toronto, Canada.
+Nora Sermez is an Assyrian-Canadian, multi-disciplinary artist and entrepreneur from Toronto, Canada.